timothymcmackin/timothymcmack.in/_drafts/2023-06-19-writing-getting-started.md

    brew --version
    ```

-   Running a command with `--version` like that is an automatic habit of mine after I install something to verify that it's ready for me to use.
+   Running a command with `--version` like that is a habit of mine after I install something to verify that it's ready for me to use.

    Finally I can run the command from Vale's installation instructions: